itspangler/vanderbiltWebWorkshop/02_PRINCIPLES.md

 - what's important to this person?
 - how do they tell their story?

-Based on the personal websites you found, collaboratively develop a set of principles for what makes a compelling personal website.
+Share some examples of websites that left an impression on you, noting where possible what kinds of tools, technologies, and softwares were used to build the site.
+Then, **collaboratively develop a set of principles for what makes a compelling personal website**.
 What kind of info should be included or left out?
+What kinds of design choices are useful to you as a visitor to the page?

-Generate as many or as few principles as you like, and pick a spokesperson to share with the larger group when we return.
+Generate as many or as few principles as you like, and prepare to share back with the larger group when we return.

 ## Some website/web presence examples